transprime-research/laravel-configured/README.md

-# Package
+## About Configured

 This works this way
 > Do it Like a PRO :ok:

 ## Installation

-- `composer require transprime-research/package-name`
+- `composer require transprime-research/configured`

 ## Quick Usage
 Use it like this...